Read-The-Question/rtq-review/src/pages/md/papers/st-albans-school--11-plus--maths--9999--sample-paper-2.md

 </div>
 <div class='question question'>

-Fill  in the   missing  numbers  in this  division
+Fill  in the   missing  numbers  in this  division.

 ![missing image](/papers/missing_image.svg)